HOUSE JOURNAL

 REMARKS ORDERED PRINTED

-Representative Plesa moved to print all remarks on SB 8 and HB 7 on second and third reading.
+Representative Plesa moved to print all remarks on SB 8 and HB 7 on second reading.

 The motion prevailed.